AntonIVT/Optimization/README.md

     mov    QWORD PTR [rbp-0x18],rax
 ...
 ```
 As you can see there's a lot of memory access (to get structures fields).
 And also I decided to break an abstraction.
-To reduce the running time, I access memory directly (to get a sheet item).
+To reduce the running time, I access memory directly (to get a List item).
 That is, I am not using iterators.
 And having figured out the structures, I rewrote this function in assembly (There's a lot of important things in C calling conventions and about it you can read [here](https://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI)).
 And this is how it looks now:
 ```Assembly
 HashTable_get:
     push rbx